We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Essential oil safety depends on a number of factors such as age, underlying health, and medication and supplement use.
 To assess safety, consider factors like the oil’s chemical composition and purity, method and duration of use, and dosage

 While research suggests there are health benefits, the FDA doesn’t monitor or regulate the purity or quality of essential oils.
 It’s important to talk with a healthcare professional before you begin using essential oils and be sure to research the quality of a brand’s products.
 Always do a patch test before trying a new essential oil.

 As the essential oil market continues to grow, so do concerns about whether these highly concentrated plant extracts are safe for common use.
 Many consumers are unaware of the potential risks of using essential oils in their wellness, beauty, and cleaning routines.

-Read on to learn how to safely use essential oils topically and for aromatherapy; which oils to try and which to avoid; what to do if you experience side effects; and more.
+Read on to learn how to safely use each method, which oils to try and which to avoid, what to do if you experience side effects, and more.

 Patch tests allow you to see how your skin reacts to a particular oil before you perform a full application.